Geographical distribution of French speakers: Congo-Kinshasa

 French is the sole official language of Democratic Republic of Congo.
 About half of Kinshasa residents feel solidarity towards Francophone countries, and French is seen as important for education and relations with the government.
 It is also seen as important to be successful in life, along with English.
 French is the main language of education after third grade.

 Djibouti

 French is one of two official languages of Djibouti, the other being Arabic.
 On social media, French was used on Facebook by 82% of Djiboutians in 2014.

 Gabon

 French is the sole official language of Gabon.
-According to a 1999 survey, French was the first language for 26.3% of Libreville residents between the age of 15 and 25.
-71.9% of the capital's residents over 15 years of age could read and write French.
+According to a 1999 survey, French was the first language for 26.3% of Libreville residents between the ages of 15 and 25.
+Of the capital's residents over 15 years of age, 71.9% could read and write French.
 Three quarters of the population of the capital identifies as Francophone and considers French as essential.
 All local publications are in French.